marcojakob/dart-html5-dnd/README.md

 #### Sortable Options ####
-In addition to the inherited `DraggableGroup` and `DropzoneGroup` options, `SortableGroup` as the following options:
+In addition to the inherited `DraggableGroup` and `DropzoneGroup` options, `SortableGroup` has the following options:

 ```dart
 SortableGroup sortGroup = new SortableGroup();